 Today, Ashford boasts the UK’s number one home care provider: Helping Hands.
-Whether you fancy a stroll down the Great Stour or Afternoon Tea in The Secret Garden, Dawn and her team at our Ashford branch are more than happy to provide you with the level of support you need to maintain your presence in the local community.
+Whether you fancy a stroll down the Great Stour or Afternoon Tea in The Secret Garden, the team at our Ashford branch are more than happy to provide you with the level of support you need to maintain your presence in the local community.

 Our friendly and professional carers can provide you with a dedicated home service, covering Willesborough, Beaver Green, Godinton, Kennington, Orchard Heights and the surrounding areas.